What are Fungal Infections?

 Yeast Infection

-Yeast infections of the skin are caused by a type of yeast called candida.
-They are common in moist, warm, creased areas of the body such as the armpits and groin.
+Taking antibiotics can increase the risk of developing yeast infections by disrupting the normal balance of bacteria and fungi.
 Symptoms include a rash, patches that ooze clear liquid, itching, burning, and pimple-like bumps.
 Treatment may include medicated creams or anti-yeast medications taken by mouth.

 Fungal Infection of the Nail